MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ```

 ### -ProxyCredential
-Specifies a user account that has permission to use the proxy server that is specified by the `-Proxy` parameter.
+Specifies a user account that has permission to use the proxy server that is specified by the **-Proxy** parameter.
 The default is the current user.

-Type a user name, such as "User01" or "Domain01\User01", "User@Domain.Com", or enter a `-PSCredential` object, such as one generated by the `Get-Credential` cmdlet.
+Type a user name, such as "User01" or "Domain01\User01", "User@Domain.Com", or enter a `PSCredential` object, such as one generated by the `Get-Credential` cmdlet.

-This parameter is valid only when the `-Proxy` parameter is also used in the command.
+This parameter is valid only when the **-Proxy** parameter is also used in the command.
-You cannot use the `-ProxyCredential` and `-ProxyUseDefaultCredentials` parameters in the same command.
+You cannot use the **-ProxyCredential** and **-ProxyUseDefaultCredentials** parameters in the same command.

 ```yaml
 Type: PSCredential